 This simply means that kefir offers a higher number and diversity of beneficial bacteria that support a healthy gut.

 This recipe calls for 1 cup of plain kefir, which has 0 grams of added sugar.
-If using flavored kefir, choose a variety with less than 8 grams of added sugars.
+You can alternatively use coconut milk, oat milk, unsweetened almond milk, soy milk, cashew milk, or other milk of choice.

 Bananas are well-known for their potassium content, which helps to regulate blood pressure levels and aid in muscle contraction, but they have many other health benefits as well.